-When more customization is needed than the visual options can provide, Dataiku DSS allows users to implement custom solutions with code.
-This is the same dynamic found in other areas of Dataiku DSS, such as data preparation or machine learning.
+When more customization is needed than the visual options can provide, Dataiku allows users to implement custom solutions with code.
+This is the same dynamic found in other areas of Dataiku, such as data preparation or machine learning.

 In this lesson, we’ll introduce how users can code their own custom:

 We’ll also discuss how these customized components can be wrapped into visual plugins for easy re-use by non-coding colleagues.

 This content is also included in a free Dataiku Academy course on Automation, which is part of the Advanced Designer learning path.
 Register for the course there if you’d like to track and validate your progress alongside concept videos, summaries, hands-on tutorials, and quizzes.